 |Click on the BTN press releases archive to see the latest posts from our communications team.|

 |Use FoxFlash.com this site for BTN logos and publicity photos as well as a deeper archive of BTN press releases.|

 Where to Find Us

-The network is available to an estimated 80 million households, through agreements with more than 300 cable, satellite and telco affiliates in all 50 states and Canada.
+The network is in more than 52 million homes, through agreements with more than 300 cable, satellite and telco affiliates in all 50 states and Canada.
 That includes existing distribution agreements with each of the nation’s 10 largest cable, satellite and telco providers (Comcast, DIRECTV, Dish Network, Time Warner Cable, Cox Communications, Charter Communications, Verizon FiOS, Bright House Networks and AT&T U-Verse).